SINTEF/dlite/bindings/python/triplestore/README.md

 Namespace also support access by label and IRI checking.
 Both of these features requires loading an ontology.
 The following example shows how to create an EMMO namespace with IRI checking.
-The keyword argument `label_annotations=True` enables access by skos:prefLabel, rdfs:label or skos:altLabel.
+The keyword argument `label_annotations=True` enables access by `skos:prefLabel`, `rdfs:label` or `skos:altLabel`.
 The `check=True` enables checking for existing IRIs.
-The `triplestore_url=...` is a resolvable URL that can be read by the backend.
-Is needed, because the 'rdflib' backend is currently not able to load EMMO from the "http://emmo.info/emmo#" namespace.
+The `triplestore_url=...` is a resolvable URL that can be read by the 'rdflib' backend.
+It is needed, because the 'rdflib' backend is currently not able to load EMMO from the "http://emmo.info/emmo#" namespace.

 ```python
 EMMO = ts.bind(